Our Master of Industrial Engineering (MSIE) Program

-The graduate industrial engineering program at Purdue University is consistently ranked in the top ten online industrial engineering master's programs by US News and World Report rankings for 2014.
+The graduate industrial engineering program at Purdue University is consistently ranked in the top ten online industrial engineering master's programs by US News and World Report.
 The online master's program features flexible plans of study with a format that allows you to study where you are.

-The 30-credit curriculum has been carefully designed and provides you the choice between two programs.
-You are able to decide to earn a Master of Science in Industrial Engineering (MSIE) or an Interdisciplinary Master of Science in Engineering (MSE/MS) with a concentration in Industrial Engineering.
+The 30-credit curriculum is carefully designed and provides you the choice between two programs.
+You can decide to earn a Master of Science in Industrial Engineering (MSIE) or an Interdisciplinary Master of Science in Engineering (MSE/MS) with a concentration in Industrial Engineering.
 The Interdisciplinary Engineering (MSE/MS) with a concentration in Industrial Engineering, offers both thesis and non-thesis degree options.
 A thesis-based MSIE is not available online; it must be applied directly to the School of Industrial Engineering as an on-campus student.

 Online Plan of Study Details

-The IE master’s program offers a wide range of flexibility in course options.
+The IE Master's Program offers a wide range of flexibility in course options.
 After you begin your studies at Purdue, an academic advisor will help you create a Plan of Study (POS) to best fit your educational needs and career goals.
 Every POS varies based on student interest, time, and course load.
 For planning purposes, an example POS for the Industrial Engineering and Interdisciplinary Engineering are available, as well as an extensive course menu that lists classes available over the next several years.

 The flexible nature of our programs makes it possible for you to take time off from your studies if you need to.
 The majority of students choose to begin their studies by taking one course at a time to ensure they find a successful balance of work, life, and school.

 Application details for each of our degree options differ.
 For more information on applying for the Master of Industrial Engineering (MSIE), go to the School of Industrial Engineering.